Big project in mind?

 For project help without the workshop logistics, we also offer private consultation and work-party facilitation.
 In many cases this can be cheaper and easier than hosting a public workshop; we can simply make a date to consult or visit and move your project forward at its own pace.

 Will the workshop pay for itself?
-It is possible for ticket sales to offset fees and costs, or even to turn a small profit, with successful recruitment.
+Ticket sales can offset fees and costs, or even to turn a small profit, with successful recruitment.
 It is also possible for a workshop to involve a lot more work and expense than a private project.
 Recruitment and hospitality take time, effort, and a certain social savvy.

-Many hands make light work, not fast work: A public workshop may double or triple the amount of our time needed for the installation.
+Many hands make light work, but not fast, careful work: A public workshop may double or triple the amount of our time needed for the installation.
 It is not practical to rush novices into working at a

 seasoned builder's pace; both the project and the participants will

 suffer.
-(More than 6 people on a ducting layout, for example, can spend a near-infinite amount of time.)
+(More than 6 people on a ducting layout, for example, can take a near-infinite amount of time.)

 What gets done?